lteresah/AMLS-GraphDatabase/Stage2/README.md

 ## 2.3: Discussing the Limitations of this Method

 At this point, we are able to upload data (from CSVs) into the database using the Neo4j Browser and generate Version 3 of the FSLR Database Model.
 The model includes all of the relationships we want to include and every node (up to sample creation) of the FSLR process.
+We can also make some very useful read queries ([examples here](https://github.com/lteresah/AMLS-GraphDatabase/blob/main/Stage2/Query%20Examples.docx)).
 This is a great first step towards achieving the data management system we envision, but it is far from the flexible, touch-less, fast, and easy system that we need.

 The next stage(s) of the development period will focus on addressing some of the below issues: